influxviz/influxViz-page-builder/README.md

 ```

-finally a dashboard instance needs in order to initialize and render the page.
+Finally a dashboard instance needs to be created in order to initialize and render the page.
 ```
 var db = new InfluxDashboard("test dashboard",[testpage1, testpage2]);
 ```